-804.3 CUSTODIAN OF RECORDS RESPONSIBILITIES
+804.3 POLICE RECORDS AND SUPPORT SERVICES MANAGER RESPONSIBILITIES

-The Chief of Police shall designate a Custodian of Records.
-The responsibilities of the Custodian of Records include but are not limited to:
+The Chief of Police shall designate a Police Records and Support Services Manager.
+The responsibilities of the Police Records and Support Services Manager include but are not limited to:

 - (a) Managing the records management system for the Department, including the retention, archiving, release, and destruction of department public records. - (b) Maintaining and updating the department records retention schedule including: - 1.
 Identifying the minimum length of time the Department must keep records. - 2.
-Identifying the department Manger responsible for the original record. - (c) Establishing rules regarding the inspection and copying of department public records as reasonably necessary for the protection of such records (Government Code § 6253). - (d) Identifying records or portions of records that are confidential under state or federal law and not open for inspection or copying. - (e) Establishing rules regarding the processing of subpoenas for the production of records. - (f) Ensuring a current schedule of fees for public records as allowed by law is available (Government Code § 6253). - (g) Determining how the department's website may be used to post public records in accordance with Government Code § 6253. - (h) Ensuring that all department current standards, policies, practices, operating procedures, and education and training materials are posted on the department website in accordance with Penal Code § 13650. - (i) Ensuring that public records posted on the Department website meet the requirements of Government Code § 6253.10 including but not limited to posting in an open format where a record may be retrieved, downloaded, indexed, and searched by a commonly used internet search application. - (j) Ensuring that a list and description, when applicable, of enterprise systems (as defined by Government Code § 6270.5) is publicly available upon request and posted in a prominent location on the Department's website.
+Identifying the department Manager responsible for the original record. - (c) Establishing rules regarding the inspection and copying of department public records as reasonably necessary for the protection of such records (Government Code § 6253). - (d) Identifying records or portions of records that are confidential under state or federal law and not open for inspection or copying. - (e) Establishing rules regarding the processing of subpoenas for the production of records. - (f) Ensuring a current schedule of fees for public records as allowed by law is available (Government Code § 6253). - (g) Determining how the department's website may be used to post public records in accordance with Government Code § 6253. - (h) Ensuring that all department current standards, policies, practices, operating procedures, and education and training materials are posted on the department website in accordance with Penal Code § 13650. - (i) Ensuring that public records posted on the Department website meet the requirements of Government Code § 6253.10 including but not limited to posting in an open format where a record may be retrieved, downloaded, indexed, and searched by a commonly used internet search application. - (j) Ensuring that a list and description, when applicable, of enterprise systems (as defined by Government Code § 6270.5) is publicly available upon request and posted in a prominent location on the Department's website.